electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 you imported your app into Electron Forge and configured it to package your app and generate installers.

-In order for your application to be trusted by the user's system, need to digitally certify that the distributable was created by you via code signing.
+In order for your application to be trusted by the user's system, you need to digitally certify that the distributable is authentic and untampered by code signing it.
+Your app can be signed through Forge once you configure it to use your code signing certificate information.

 [application packaging]: application-packaging.md
 [code signing]: code-signing.md